-The Narragansett Electric Company d/b/a National Grid Docket No.4237 Rhode Island Electric Contact Voltage Program Proposal Page 23 of 29
+The Narragansett Electric Company d/b/a National Grid Docket No.4237 Rhode Island Electric Contact Voltage Program Proposal Page 26 of 34 Revised October 2, 2012

+The Company will provide a summary of the above information as part of the report.
+In addition, the Company will work with the Division to develop a format to include other data the Company tracks as outlined in EOP G016 which would be useful to the Division or Commission in a detailed appendix to the annual report.
 The Company proposes that the initial annual report for contact voltage cover the period October 2012 through March 31, 2013.
 Thereafter, the annual reports will cover the period April 1 through March 31 each year and be submitted to the Commission annually on August 1.
-As discussed in more detail in Section 7, below, this would allow the Company to reconcile the contact voltage program as part of its current ISR plan.
+As discussed in more detail in Section 7 below, this would allow the Company to reconcile the contact voltage program as part of its current ISR plan.